cvick32/ShapeGen/README.md

-# ShapeGen
+### ShapeGen
-Racket interactive programs for making fun shapes.
+## Racket interactive programs for making fun shapes.
+# How To Use:

+1) Download DrRacket.
+2) Clone this repo to your machine.
+3) Open DrRacket and choose Language > Add Teachpack.
+4) Using the method in step 3 add both universe.rkt and 2htdp/image.rkt
+5) Open a file in the repo and press Run.
+6) Enjoy!

 BlackBackground (IN PROGRESS): Will eventually render moving colored circleson a black background